Regina Elementary Band

 Click here for information on getting started in 5th grade band, including the supply list for each instrument.

 6th grade band builds upon the skills learned in 5th grade band.
 In lessons, students work out of Standard of Excellence Book 2.
 New notes and rhythms are introduced along with new musical skills such as cut time, compound meter, and major/minor mode.
 Students continue to work on ear training, improvisation, music theory, and composition skills through class activities.

 In 6th grade, students have the option to participate in a before school jazz band.
 There will also be an opportunity to prepare music in small ensembles or as a solo to play in a 6th grade recital and/or at Solo and Ensemble Festival.

 6th grade band students will have formal individual assessments four times per year to monitor progress.
-6th grade band students get to share their achievements as a group with family and friends through three performances during the year: 6th-12th grade Band Night at a Regina football game September 21, Christmas concert December 11, and Spring Concert May 14.
+6th grade band students get to share their achievements as a group with family and friends through two performances during the year: Christmas concert December 10, 2019, and Spring Concert May 12, 2020.